onurtoker/65C02_BASIC/README.md

 This is a synchoronous 65C02 design.
 All FFs use the 50 MHz XTAL clock.

-The 65C02 is based on Arlet Otten's design with Jürgen Müller's modifications.
+The 65C02 is based on Arlet Ottens's design with Jürgen Müller's modifications.

 The ACIA is a simple UART adopted from Pong P. Chu's book.